ctrueden/ctrueden.github.io/_posts/2004-09-13-of-souls-and-human-worth.md

 * * *

-Let me take you to the hurting ground
+> Let me take you to the hurting ground
-Where all good men are trampled down
+> Where all good men are trampled down
-Just to settle a bet that could not be won
+> Just to settle a bet that could not be won
-Between a prideful father and his son
+> Between a prideful father and his son

-\--Bad Religion, "Sorrow"
+—Bad Religion, "Sorrow"